carpentries-incubator/machine-learning-neural-python/_episodes/05-train_eval.md

 ## Evaluating your model on the held-out test set

-In this step, we will present the entire test dataset for the model we created, in order to calculate the accuracy of our neural network in a group of images that the model has never seen before.
+In this step, we present the unseen test dataset to our trained network and evaluate the performance.

 ```python
 from tensorflow.keras.models import load_model